Tax information, hints and news. Exclusive for overseas property investors and owners.

 Our team can handle all the documentation and file your French property tax return online.

-At Property Tax International (PTI Returns), our tax experts specialize in French property tax returns for foreign property investors.
+At Property Tax International (PTI Returns), our property tax experts specialize in French property tax returns for foreign property investors.

 • We will handle all your French tax return preparation, and follow any changes in French legislation at a fraction of the cost of the local accountant.